Skip to main content

 Human History

-The Atacameño people (Lickanantay) have inhabited the Atacama for at least 11,000 years, developing sophisticated water management systems, llama herding, and agricultural terracing.
+The Atacameño people (Lickanantay) have inhabited the Atacama for thousands of years, developing sophisticated water management systems, llama herding, and agricultural terracing.
 The village of San Pedro de Atacama, adjacent to the reserve, was a major crossroads in pre-Columbian trade networks linking coastal lowlands, Andean highlands, and the eastern lowlands.
 Archaeological sites within the reserve include petroglyphs, geoglyphs, and ancient pathways.
 The Spanish colonial era introduced silver and copper mining, disrupting indigenous communities.
-Today Atacameño communities hold ancestral rights over much of the reserve territory and participate actively in its management.
+Today Atacameño communities hold ancestral rights over much of the reserve territory and participate actively in its management, co-administering several sectors with CONAF.
+[1]

 Park History